osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From Wikipedia, https://en.wikipedia.org/wiki/OpenJDK

-"_OpenJDK (Open Java Development Kit) is a free and open-source implementation of the Java Platform, Standard Edition (Java SE).
+>OpenJDK (Open Java Development Kit) is a free and open-source implementation of the Java Platform, Standard Edition (Java SE).
 It is the result of an effort Sun Microsystems began in 2006, four years before the company was acquired by Oracle Corporation.
 The implementation is licensed under the GNU General Public License 2 with a linking exception, preventing components that linked to the Java Class Library becoming subject to the terms of the GPL license.
-OpenJDK is the official reference implementation of Java SE since version 7, and is the most popular distribution of the JDK._"
+OpenJDK is the official reference implementation of Java SE since version 7, and is the most popular distribution of the JDK.

 Java is required for the following other software components: